When Should Family Visit Newborn Baby?

 1. Know Thyself

-The first place to start when determining how you want newborn visits with friends and family to go, is to look within.
+The first place to start when determining how you want newborn visits with friends and family to go is to look within.

 For example, I am the classic introvert and I prefer to make the initial transition (at least the first couple of weeks) into life with a newborn without houseguests or many visitors.